Basics of Conversational AI

 This means that the bot and the user take turns in saying stuff.
 Each line enters the conversation as a whole, at once: much like in written chat, you receive the whole message only when it is finished.
 So while you're talking, there's usually no real-time analysis of the input until you finish.
 You can imagine the succession like this:

-The bot says something, then starts listening.
+- 1.The bot says something, then starts listening.

-The user says something.
+- 2.The user says something.

-The bot stops listening, analyzes the response, then says something, and then starts listening.
+- 3.The bot stops listening, analyzes the response, then says something, and then starts listening.

-Most current voice systems work with the so-called half-duplex (semiduplex) mode: the bot is either speaking or listening, usually signaling somehow the transition between the states.
-Another listening mode is the full-duplex: the bot is listening to you even while it is speaking, so you can barge in just by starting talking.
-Full-duplex can be used also on certain devices that run Flowstorm apps.
+Most current voice systems work with the so-called half-duplex (semiduplex) mode: the bot is either speaking or listening (usually signaling somehow the transition between the states).
+Another listening mode would be the full-duplex, where the bot is listening to you even while it is speaking, so you can barge in just by starting to talk.

 A conversational application doesn't have to be just about words.
 Very often, you can interact via voice, text, or touch; and you can expect to not only hear the voice but also listen to sounds, see images, watch videos, or even talk to a 3D avatar!